Eric-Yan-742/Obsidian/Job/Interview.md

 1. Which project are you most proud of?
 	- My favorite project is the app I developed during my internship at Xiaomi last summer.
 My task was to process the financial data of incentive bonuses to employees.
 To finish this project, I used Java and its Springboot framework to set up the backend API.
 I applied Java's lambada expression and Stream API to process data more effectively.
 I also utilized the Template Design Pattern to make the program more extensible.
 In the end, my project accelerated the review and distribution process of the incentive bonuses.
 I learned a lot from this project from Java language features to Design Pattern. **How does this project match the position** ?
 - Your biggest drawback/failure?
 	- Sometimes I pursue perfection excessively.
 Once I was working on an assignment in my programming class class.
 I needed to implement a simple image editor.
 The assignment was not very bad overall, but I was very concerned about a function's runtime was a little bit slow.
-So I spent a lot of time on optimizing that function just to make it execute
+So I spent a lot of time on optimizing that function just to make it execute a few less lines of code.
+It caused me to fail to finish the whole program.

 ## Experience and Projects on the Resume